Mitch Albom: Other activities

-In February 2003, Albom was called to testify at Chris Webber's perjury trial.
-Webber had been a member of the University of Michigan's basketball teams of the early 1990s.
-He was a member of the "Fab Five" players, the subject of a book by Albom.
-Webber and three other Wolverines who played in the 1990s were alleged to have received over $290,000 in improper loans from a man considered to be a booster of the University of Michigan, although amounts were never verified.
-The four other Fab Five members were not implicated and the school was cleared of any direct involvement or knowledge of the loans, which were made to players and their families.
+In February 2003, Albom was called to testify at the perjury trial of Chris Webber, member of the "Fab Five" of the University of Michigan's basketball teams in the early 1990s, and subject of a book by Albom.
+Webber and three other players—the remainder of "Fab Five" were not implicated—were alleged to have received over $290,000 in improper loans from a man considered to be a booster of the University of Michigan, although the amounts were never verified.
+The loans were allegedly made to players and their families (the school being without alleged involvement or knowledge).